 If you spent money on a conference or seminar that will help you develop the skills you need to run your business, then those education-related expenses may be deductible from your taxes.

 To be considered deductible by the IRS, your education expenses must meet one of two requirements:

 - it must be for something that maintains or improves skills you use in your current job

-- The education is required by law in order to keep your current salary, status, or job.
+- Education is required by law to keep your current salary, status, or job.